vedularaghu/word_processing/README.md

 # WORD SENSE
-Training and Classification architecture to predict Brain Sensor data.
+Training and classification architecture to predict Brain Sensor data.
-The data contains specific words which are repeatedly thought in the brain at an interval of 5 seconds.
+The data contains specific words which are periodically thought from 5 different people at an interval of 5 seconds.